Outside of star Alex Ovechkin, it seems like hockey fans, sportsbooks, and sports bettors aren’t sure what to make of this year’s Washington Capitals.

 Can Alex Ovechkin lead Caps to Stanley Cup?

-The current NHL Futures odds suggest that the Washington Capitals are a mid-tier team with a decent shot of making the playoffs.
+The current NHL betting odds suggest that the Washington Capitals are a mid-tier team with a decent shot of making the playoffs.

 In other words, for every $10 you bet, you’d net $300 in profit if the Caps raise another Stanley Cup banner.